riot/riot.github.io/migration-guide.md

 ## Component Syntax and API

-The components syntax was updated to match the modern javascript standards avoiding any possible ambiguity.
+The components syntax was updated to match the modern JavaScript standards to avoid any possible ambiguity.
-Less magic means more clarity and interoperability, Riot.js 4 components are designed to be completely future proof!
+Less magic means more clarity and interoperability.
+Riot.js 4 components are designed to be completely future proof!

 ### The script tag

-In the previous Riot.js versions you could just extend to your component instance via `this` keyword in your `<script>` tags.
-This syntax sugar was removed in favor of a cleaner API relying on the standard javascript ES2018 syntax:
+In the previous Riot.js versions you could just extend your component instance via `this` keyword in your `<script>` tags.
+This syntax sugar was removed in favor of a cleaner API relying on the standard JavaScript ES2018 syntax:

 **old**